-- you contest the accuracy of your personal information during which time you may restrict us from using it while we: investigate any inaccuracy and update the personal information if needs be
+- you contest the accuracy of your personal information during which time you may restrict us from using it while we: investigate any inaccuracy and update the personal information as applicable;

-- you reasonably believe we are using your personal information unlawfully or oppose the erasure of your personal information and you restrict its use until these issues are resolved
+- you reasonably believe we are using your personal information unlawfully or oppose the erasure of your personal information and you restrict its use until these issues are resolved; or

-- you object to processing of your personal information pending verification of whether we have legitimate grounds for processing that override your objection.
+- you object to the processing of your personal information pending verification of whether we have legitimate grounds for doing so.

 You may also request that we do not delete/destroy your personal information, even once we no longer need it, should you require it for the establishment, exercise or defence of legal claims.